GuilhermeRossato/c-mnist-number-solve/README.md

 ## Environment

-I will be using Linux (Debian) x64 to build and test the project, but it should not be heavily OS-dependant as everything is very straightforward.
+I will be using Linux (Debian 4.9) AMD64 to build and test the project, but it should not be heavily OS-dependant as everything is very straightforward.

 ## Building / Compilation